A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Non-ergodic BWR-games

-For $\ell=0$ our claim is trivial.
-Suppose that it is correct up to level $\ell-1$ and consider the path form the root of the the recursion tree to a node $\cN$ verifying this.
+For $d=0$ there is nothing to prove.
+Suppose that the claim is correct up to $d=h-1$ and consider the path form the root of the recursion tree to a node $\cN$ verifying this.
 Consider the call to procedure BWR-Solve$(\cdot)$ at this node.
-Assume that $\mu_{\cG}(v)=x$ for all $v\in V_R$ with $\rank(v)=\ell$.
+Assume that $\mu_{\cG}(v)=x$ for all $v\in V_R$ with $\rank(v)=h$.
 Let $\cI$ be the set of intervals computed in step \ref{s2-}, and $I\in\cI$ be the interval for which $x\in I$; this interval will be eventually chosen in step \ref{s2.1}.
-Since all the positions in $\Cl_B(\{v\in V_R\mid g(v)>\ell\})$ have value less than $x$, Lemma \ref{l1}-(ii) implies that the values computed for all positions in the set $S^+(I)=\{v\in U^\ell\mid\mu_{\cG}(v)> x\}$ are correct.
+Since all the positions in $\Cl_B(\{v\in V_R\mid g(v)>h\})$ have value less than $x$, Lemma \ref{l1}-(ii) implies that the values computed for all positions in the set $S^+(I)=\{v\in U^\ell\mid\mu_{\cG}(v)> x\}$ are correct.

 Furthermore, by definition of $S^0(I)$ the subgame $\cG[S^0(I)]$ is ergodic with value $x$, and hence $x$ belongs to the interval of ergodicity $[\tau_1,\tau_2]$ computed in step \ref{s4-}.
 By Lemma \ref{l5}, the situation $s^*[S^0(I)]$ computed in step \ref{s7-} is optimal in the subgame $\cG[S^0(I)]$.